fiduswriter/ojs-fiduswriter/README.md

 Enter the administration interface at your Fidus Writer installation (http://myserver.com/admin).

 In the section "Custom views" click on "Register journal".
-Enter the URL and API Key (from step 4) pf your OJS installation.
+Enter the URL and API Key (from step 4) of your OJS installation.

 ## Credits